Mye-InfoBank/scRAFIKI/README.md

 # scRAFIKI - Single-cell RNA-seq Atlas Framework for Integration and Key Insights

+> [!NOTE]
+> This tool has recently been renamed.
+Previously, it was called SIMBA.

 scRAFIKI is a pipeline designed to integrate single-cell RNA-seq datasets to generate atlases.
 It incorporates several integration methods, cell filtering and automated annotation tools.

 This pipeline is written in nextflow and based on the LUCA pipeline: